OmkarHosavalike/aws-cicd-python-app/README.md

 ## AWS Systems Manager Parameter Store

-The following parameters are required in **Parameter Store** for Docker Hub credentials:
+The following parameters are required in **Parameter Store** for Docker Hub credentials that are referenced by CodeBuild to authenticate and push Docker images.

 - /myapp/docker-credentials/username
 - /myapp/docker-credentials/password
 - /myapp/docker-registry/url
-These are referenced by CodeBuild to authenticate and push Docker images.

 ---